Docs

 Discovery Options

-Test file or directory to run.
+Test files or directories to run.

 If omitted: